 Key Characteristics of LSVs

-Low Speed Vehicles exhibit several distinguishing characteristics:
+Low-Speed Vehicles exhibit several distinguishing characteristics:

-- Compact Design: Their compact design allows for easy maneuverability in tight spaces, making them suitable for urban environments.
+- Compact Design: Their compact design allows easy maneuverability in tight spaces, making them suitable for urban environments.

 Benefits Of LSVs

-There are several advantages associated with Low Speed Vehicles:
+There are several advantages associated with Low-Speed Vehicles:

 - Eco-Friendly: LSVs are typically electric, contributing to reduced greenhouse gas emissions and lower fuel consumption.